featherhawk essences

 Are essences the same as essential oils and aromatherapy?

-It is easy to confuse essences and essential oils because the names are similar and they are sometimes used to mean the same thing.
+It is easy to confuse essences and essential oils because the names are similar and the words are sometimes used to mean the same thing.
 However, they are very different both in substance and in action.

 Essences are fragrance-free and they are taken internally.
 They influence how you think and feel about yourself and your life, they reconnect your body's electrical system which contributes to health and well-being, and they assist you in remembering your soul purpose.
 They are very easy to use for yourself, your family and friends, even your animal companions.
-They are also free of side effects and completely safe for people and animals of all ages, even newborns.
+They are also free of side effects and completely safe for people and animals of all ages, including newborns and the elderly.

 What are the benefits of using essences?